bgschiller/bgschiller.github.io/src/content/blog/2025/08/06/two-types-are-the-same.md

 ---
-title: two types are the same
+title: Check that two types are the same in TypeScript
 date: 2025-08-06
 description: A TypeScript pattern for ensuring that two types are the same.
 category: blog